AbsorbingChaos/unmuteable-com/content/about/_index.md

 We like to promote good people, interesting projects, and products or services that we would use ourselves.

+Would you like to write ~~for~~ with us?
+[Send us a message!](/contact)

 ## New horizons

-It all started with Blockstack in January of 2020.
-As they ramped up to complete the infrastructure for the Stacks 2.0 blockchain, new technologies, opportunities, and concepts emerged, creating a new consensus mechanism and bringing promising new functionality to the world's most secure blockchain: Bitcoin.
+It all started with the Stacks ecosystem in January of 2020.

+As they ramped up to complete the infrastructure for the Stacks 2.0 blockchain, new technologies, opportunities, and concepts emerged, including the implementation of a new consensus mechanism that brings promising new functionality to the world's most secure blockchain: Bitcoin.

 Fast-forward and there are now [several apps running on Stacks](https://app.co), a friendly and vibrant [community on Discord](https://community.blockstack.org/discord), and several new projects and ideas forming in anticipation of [the mainnet launch](http://whenmainnet.co), including the [Stacks Foundation](https://stacks.org), [Daemon Technologies](http://daemontechnologies.co/), [Freehold](https://joinfreehold.com), and [New Internet Labs](https://newinternetlabs.com).